viet132pham/Bubble-Chat-Layout-Mattermost/README.md

-# Mattermost Chat Layout Extension
+# 💬 BubbleChatLayout for Mattermost

+> Transform your Mattermost into a modern chat interface with beautiful message bubbles

 A Chrome extension that enhances Mattermost's chat interface by:
-- Displaying your messages on the right side
+- Displaying your messages on the right side with modern bubble design
 - Displaying other users' messages on the left side
-- Adding modern chat bubble styling with shadows
+- Adding elegant shadows and smooth animations
-- Providing hover effects and smooth transitions
+- Providing intuitive hover effects and transitions

+## About

+BubbleChatLayout for Mattermost brings a fresh, modern look to your Mattermost conversations.
+It transforms the traditional chat layout into a more engaging and visually appealing interface, similar to popular messaging apps.

 ## Installation